Online Learning and Coverage of Unknown Fields Using Random-Feature Gaussian Processes: Problem Formulation

 However, in practice, as discussed in Section \ref{Section:Introduction}, the density function $f$ can be unknown a priori.
 Then, the group of robots needs to achieve an optimal coverage of a surrogate density function learned from their measurements.
 Specifically, at position ${x}^i$, robot $i$ takes the measurement

 where $\epsilon \sim \mathcal{N} (0,\sigma^2)$.
-As a robot typically takes independent measurements at each time using the same sensor, the measurement noise $\epsilon$ in \eqref{eqn:measurementnoise} is independent and identically distributed (i.i.d.) across time and space, e.g., \cite{PCC_cov}.
+As a robot typically takes independent measurements at each time using the same sensor, the measurement noise $\epsilon$ in \eqref{eqn:measurementnoise} is independent and identically distributed (i.i.d.) across time and space (\citet{PCC_cov}).